 Just like people, dogs have favorite places or places they would have loved.
-If you receive your pets’ ashes and it’s a location where it is okay to spread ashes, it can be relieving that your pet can be released in a sport they loved.
+If you receive your pets’ ashes and there’s a location where it is okay to spread ashes, it can be relieving that your pet can be released in a spot they loved.

 Bury them in your garden

 You can do this at home or in a pet cemetery with the price of a plot of land.
 Burying is a tradition that we have, but it could be safer to bury ashes than just the body for many reasons.
 If you’d prefer this, you’ll have to decide if your backyard or the cemetery is the right choice for you.

 You can actually put your pets’ ashes in a necklace or other jewelry to keep with you forever.
 This can be extremely comforting to have your pet so close to you and being able to keep living with them.

 There are millions of pet ashes ideas on the internet.
 Some of them are a little insane, like sending them to space, but some can be very comforting.
 One example is getting a tattoo with the ashes mixed with the ink.
 The possibilities are almost endless, and your journey with your pet doesn’t have to end at death.